St Paul's Church, Stoke Newington N16 7UE

 Wild Country Organics - huge range of seasonal veg and herbs

-Alison's Organics - sesaonal veg and plants, plus eggs, jams, honey and hot food.
+Alison's Organics - salad, plants, jams, hot food

 Meat and fish